MapsPeople/docs/src/content/map/positioning/indoor-atlas-integration.md

 This Guide requires you to already have an activity that shows a MapsIndoors Map as well as a Indoor Atlas beacon network for positioning.
 We use Indoor Atlas v3 for this guide.
 Here is how to set it up in your project: [Indoor Atlas setup](https://indooratlas.freshdesk.com/support/solutions/articles/36000050564-setup-positioning-sdk-with-android)

 To begin, we will start implementing the Indoor Atlas position provider.
-Create a class called `IndoorAtlasPositionProvider` that implements the `MPPositionProvider` interface from the MapsIndoors SDK, also create a constructor that takes a `Context` as parameter.
+Create a class called `IndoorAtlasPositionProvider` that implements the `MPPositionProvider` interface from the MapsIndoors SDK, and create a constructor that takes a `Context` as parameter.
 If you have IndoorAtlas setup through MapsIndoors you can use the MPIndoorAtlasConfig from your solution as a convenience on setup.

 <a href="https://github.com/MapsPeople/MapsIndoors-Android-Examples/blob/main/MapsIndoorsSamples/app/src/main/java/com/mapspeople/mapsindoorssamples/ui/positioning/IndoorAtlasPositionProvider.kt#L8-L18">IndoorAtlasPositionProvider.kt</a>